zhouyyj/Sports-GIS/README.md

 NOTE: The source code cannot be provided due to the University of Toronto's academic integrity policies.

 see the pdf for key features and algorithms used in our GIS.

+see https://github.com/maendrc/sport-GIS-code-.git for detailed code (private link due to copyright)